MelSumner/ember-a11y-roadmap/documentation/linting.md

 ## Practical Approach

+This is a bit of an update from the initial theorized approach.
+After some discussion, we believe that it will be useful to keep using ember-a11y-testing in addition to ember-template-lint, especially as ember-a11y-testing has improved their performance and should resolve the performance concerns.

 ### Areas of focus

 In order to ensure that all of our community testing covers all facets of accessibility, we will use this strategy: